mnylc/mnylc.github.io/pages/staff.md

 Kyle received a B.A. in communication, with a focus on radio and TV, from William Paterson University in New Jersey.

-## Caroline Catchpole
-**Digitization Specialist**

-Caroline was originally hired by METRO to facilitate mobile digitization for Culture in Transit, a project funded by the John S. and James L. Knight Foundation.
-Now Caroline provides on-going digitization services to cultural heritage institutions throughout the Metropolitan New York area.
-She is responsible for digital capture, metadata creation and/or training, as well as tracking and assessment, project outreach and communication.

-Caroline has worked in the archives and library sector for 10 years with a special focus on the digitization of cultural heritage material and increasing access to archives since 2009.
-Most recently she served as Archivist for the Wallace Correspondence Project at the Natural History Museum in London.
-This project, funded by the Andrew Mellon Foundation, sought to digitize the correspondence and assorted manuscripts of nineteenth century naturalist, Alfred Russel Wallace and place the digitized content online.

-Caroline obtained a Postgraduate Diploma in Archives and Records Management from University College London and a B.A. in History from the University of Essex.

 ## Laura Forshay
 **Strategic Evaluation and Data Impact Manager**